KartikPadmanabhan/UnixWrangler/Unix-Cut-Command.md

 ```
 >> cut -c- file.txt
 ```
-3.Write a unix/linux cut command to print the fields using the delimiter?
+### Write a unix/linux cut command to print the fields using the delimiter?

 You can use the cut command just as awk command to extract the fields in a file using a delimiter.
 The -d option in cut command can be used to specify the delimiter and -f option is used to specify the field position.
 ```